rhythm-gaming/rgc/docs/spec.md

 A chart file's main purpose is to store timestamps of notes, relative to the beginning of an audio file.

-In an RGC chart, notes' timestamps are represented with ticks, integers representing time since the beginning of the chart.
+In an RGC chart, notes' timestamps are represented with ticks, which are integers representing time since the beginning of the chart.

 `Timing` specifies the relation between ticks and timestamps.